 To flip an image, use

 img = mmcv.imread('tests/data/color.jpg') # flip the image horizontally mmcv.imflip(img) # flip the image vertically mmcv.imflip(img, direction='vertical')

-imcrop can crop the image with one or more regions.
-Each region is represented by the upper left and lower right coordinates as (x1, y1, x2, y2).
+imcrop can crop the image with one or some regions, represented as (x1, y1, x2, y2).

 import mmcv import numpy as np img = mmcv.imread('tests/data/color.jpg') # crop the region (10, 10, 100, 120) bboxes = np.array([10, 10, 100, 120]) patch = mmcv.imcrop(img, bboxes) # crop two regions (10, 10, 100, 120) and (0, 0, 50, 50) bboxes = np.array([[10, 10, 100, 120], [0, 0, 50, 50]]) patches = mmcv.imcrop(img, bboxes) # crop two regions, and rescale the patches by 1.2x patches = mmcv.imcrop(img, bboxes, scale=1.2)

 impad_to_multiple to pad an image to the

 specific size with given values.